psmarshall/blog-and-portfolio/about.md

 permalink: /about/
 ---

-Peter is a software engineer in Canberra, he just finished his research project into high performance garbage collection in PHP.
+Peter is a software engineer at Google in Munich, working on the V8 JavaScript engine.

-Contact him about contract work through email, or get in touch to talk about projects.
+His opinions are flammable, likely unsafe for human consumption, and not representative of his employer.